cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   programs.
 So you can encrypt any file with the AES algorithm, protected by a password (entered as a hexadecimal key).
   Full functionality also when calling from the command line.
-  A self-extracting archive may not be biggers as 4 GB.
+  A self-extracting archive may not be bigger as 4 GB.
 But if you one create the encrypted AES file the original file maybe significantly larger than 4 GB.